 The legendary Brocéliande forest; Saint-Malo, the corsair city; Cancale, its harbour and oyster museum; the unmissable Mont Saint-Michel; Granville, its casino and the Christian Dior museum, etc.

-Recently remodelled, each of the three seminar rooms at LeCoq-Gadby, The Originals Relais, Rennes is personalised and equipped with everything you need for your career events.
+Recently remodelled, each of the three seminar rooms at LeCoq-Gadby, Hotel & Spa, The Originals Relais, Rennes is personalised and equipped with everything you need for your career events.
 Looking to rent a room for a meeting or co-working session?
 This is possible.
 Véronique and Jacques also offer cookery classes and wellness sessions for incentive seminars.
 Practical information: the hotel offers a garage and private parking.
 The C5 and C1 bus lines are close by as well as lines A and B on the Rennes metro.

 The “Ar Seiz Breur”, Breton for “The Seven Brothers”, is reminiscent of this group of Breton designers from the inter-war period.
 Covering 55 m2, this room which opens into the historic home, can accommodate 35 people in school format and 60 in cocktail format.